BaderNader321/Atliq-Grands-Hospitality-Domain/README.md

 Here’s how we’ll approach the problem and turn the data into meaningful insights:

 1. **Understanding the Business and Problem at Hand** We’ll start by breaking down the business model to fully grasp its goals and challenges.
-This helps us clearly define the problem we’re solving, keeping everything focused and    aligned with what matters most.
+This helps us clearly define the problem we’re solving, keeping everything focused
+   and aligned with what matters most.

 2. **Getting to Know the Data**
    We’ll dive into the datasets to understand their structure, key details, and quality.
-This step includes cleaning and fixing any missing or inconsistent data to ensure we’re      working with accurate and reliable information.
+This step includes cleaning and fixing any missing or inconsistent data to ensure we’re
+   working with accurate and reliable information.

 3. **Planning and Mockups**
    We’ll map out the entire project with clear milestones, deadlines, and resources.
-To keep everyone on the same page, we’ll create a mockup of the dashboard that shows what the    final product will look like, helping us visualize how the insights will be presented.
+To keep everyone on the same page, we’ll create a mockup of the dashboard that shows what
+   the final product will look like, helping us visualize how the insights will be presented.

 4. **Building a Solid Data Foundation**
    We’ll organize the data using a star schema, a simple structure that makes storing and analyzing information more efficient.
-This ensures we can quickly and effectively answer    any key questions.
+This ensures we can quickly and effectively
+   answer any key questions.

 5. **Applying Advanced Analysis**
-   We’ll use advanced techniques like [add relevant examples, e.g., machine learning, statistical modeling] to dig deeper into the data and uncover patterns or trends.
-The tools     we choose will depend on the type of data and the questions we’re answering.
+   We’ll use advanced techniques to dig deeper into the data and uncover patterns or trends.
+The tools we choose will depend on the type of data and the questions we’re
+   answering.

 6. **Designing the Dashboard**
    The dashboard will be crafted with care to ensure it’s user-friendly, interactive, and visually appealing.
 It will be customized to the audience’s needs, making it easy to